 Venice where to stay and what to do:

 If you are flying into Venice the airport is on the mainland and you need to get to Venice proper by water taxi or water bus.
-Here is a website to help out:
+Click here for tickets

 If you want to splurge, but it's well worth it, arrive on the typical Venetian water Taxi to your hotel it's about an hour by water but arriving this way is breath taking... just walk down to the dock, follow water taxi signs it will cost about $135 for two.